Due to requests from educators around the world:

 This dialogue is an example of the Socratic method applied to a modern topic.
 In this Socratic Dialogue, a Christian preacher states the often claimed idea that atheists cannot be moral because faith in God is the basis of morality.
 The Socratic Method is used to question this idea in a way that demonstrates it is not religious faith, but secular knowledge that is needed in order to carry out moral deeds and to interpret moral principles.

 This dialogue is not intended as an attack on faith, nor is it in any way an argument in favor of atheism.
 This dialogue is merely a plea for the use of common sense, and the sharing of common groud, when speaking about morality.
 With regard to the Socratic method, this dialogue demonstrates the ability to use the "scope of application" of a field of knowledge in a Socratic conversation.
-If we really know something, we should be accountable to how that knowledge is applied.
+If we really know something, we should be accountable to explain how that knowledge is applied.
 It also demonstrates the usefulness of the "one example technique" to further a Socratic questioning process.
 The one example technique allows an idea or definition to stand or fall on the basis of finding one example that is able to stand up to further examination.
 This dialogue will be integrated into the essay, "The Fundamentals of Education: PART V".
 The commentary discussing how to use this type of dialogue for different subjects will be added at that time.
 The actual dialogue below will remain the same.